 Additionally, simple febrile seizures may lead to confusion or tiredness after the seizure while complex febrile seizures may cause a temporary weakness in one arm or one leg.

-A family history of febrile seizures is the major risk factor which increases the likelihood of a child to develop the condition.
+A family history of febrile seizures is the major risk factor that increases the likelihood of a child to develop the condition.

 Also, febrile seizures do not generally mean that the child has epilepsy, i.e. development of recurrent seizures.
 Recurrence of febrile seizures is more common if: